The Regional Council of Pima Association of Governments approved the Areawide Water Quality Management Plan (208 Plan) on Jan. 30, 2020.

 As the region's designated planning agency, PAG is required to update the 208 Plan under Section 208 of the federal Clean Water Act.
 Plan updates reflect changing water quality conditions, results of implementation actions or new requirements to meet water quality management goals and protect priority water bodies.

 The draft was developed with coordination among local jurisdictions and stakeholders and includes the following recommendations:

 - Streamlining permit review procedure for a facility to achieve 208 consistency while maintaining meaningful regional coordination points.

-- The completeness of the updates to the water quality conditions inventory;
+- Providing updates to the water quality issues and programs inventory.

-- Alignment of the Action Plan’s goals with the goals of local programs in the region that may benefit from related water quality funding;
+- Alignment of the Strategic Action Plan with the goals of local programs in the region that may benefit from water quality funding.

-To read the PAG 208 Plan adopted in 2006 and to view the discussions at meetings during the update process, please visit the 208 page, here.
+To read the PAG 208 Plan adopted in 2006 and to view the discussions at meetings during the update process, please visit the 208 page.

 Contact Mead Mier, PAG Sustainability Coordinator, at email@example.com or call (520) 792-1093 for information.